Lucene search

 CentOS 7 : qemu-kvm (CESA-2014:0927)

-Updated qemu-kvm packages that fix multiple security issues and various bugs are now available for Red Hat Enterprise Linux 7.
+Updated qemu-kvm packages fixing critical security issues and bugs are available for Red Hat Enterprise Linux 7

 #%NASL_MIN_LEVEL 70300